 The latest z13 servers (first introduced in 2015) were specifically designed with mobile apps in mind.
 Your Linux experience on the mainframe will be much the same as your Linux experience on x86 – gone are the days when using a mainframe requires a “green screen” – modern graphical interfaces are available.
 LinuxONE mainframes are about the size of a refrigerator and come with a financing model that allows you to have either flavour of LinuxONE (Emperor or Rockhopper) on site, but only pay for the resources you use.

-Mainframes are very much present in modern life – you might have read stats before about the enormous volume of tweets (8k per second), and Google Searches (60k per second), but have you heard that there is 350k mainframe business transactions per second worldwide?
+Mainframes are very much present in modern life.
+Every second, thousands of mainframe business transactions are occurring.
+You might have read stats about other face-paced events, such as the enormous volume of tweets per second (8k), or Google Searches per second (60k), but have you heard that there are 350k mainframe business transactions per second worldwide?
 You might not realize it, but the processing power and concurrency of mainframes are essential to many things we take for granted in daily life such as making purchases with our credit cards or checking into a flight.
 Mainframes are perfectly suited to handle both modern and legacy applications.